Related Links

 That being said, you won’t use Toxic Rain until you are level 33 because only then the skill unfolds its true potential.
 Until then, you will use Splitting Steel / Shattering Steel which benefit significantly more from the early skill tree.

 ..
 I recommend following this skill tree path which was explicitly designed to make the gaming experience as pleasant as possible for new players.
-That being said, it focuses more on survivability and comfort than damage, but the guide will elaborate on options to adjust the skill tree in order to be more damage centric later.
+That being said, it focuses more on survivability and comfort than damage since these are way more important at the beginning, but the guide will elaborate on options to adjust the skill tree in order to be more damage centric for the endgame later.

 … be aware of the following:

-By the way: The preset loot filter highlights all mentioned items (red color).
+By the way: The recommended loot filter highlights all mentioned items (red color).

 … don’t hesitate to pick up some extra nodes on the skill tree.
 Some gems require you to have a specific amount of strength and/or intelligence to use them (or to level them up).
 If that’s the case and you don’t have the required amount, you can take nodes on the skill tree to get additional strength and/or Intelligence.
 Good options are the +30 nodes near the ‚Hunter’s Gambit‚ node or the ‚Master of the Arena‚ node (if you open the skill tree you can use the search function at the top to find the respective nodes).